 In this post, I’ll tell you my very personal story of becoming a digital nomad – the good, the bad, and the ugly of how I went from corporate lawyer to traveling the world for 3+ years while working online.

 If you’d rather just skip to the part where I give you some tips on how to become a digital nomad yourself, you just click here to jump to my tips for transitioning to nomad life.
+Or check out our article with 53 ways to get paid to travel the world.

 Ok, ready to hear how I became a digital nomad?